zerotwooneone/percolator/source/Desktop.Wpf/simulator-plan.md

 Deliverables:

+- Define a single configuration switch for the entire feature, e.g. `SimulatorWireTapOptions.Enabled` (default `false`).
+- The wire tap must be enabled only when the development/simulator flag is on, and must be disabled by default.

-- Introduce an outbound send observer port/event stream.
+- Introduce a dev-only outbound wire tap port/event stream (application-level), exposed as an interface such as `IOutboundMessageWireTap`.

-- Instrument at a choke point:
+- Instrument exactly once per outbound message at the point where:
+  - the destination `PeerId` is known,
+  - the chosen route (`SendPath`: direct vs relay) is known,
-  - preferred: inside the final network send executor (after route selection).
+  - and the final outbound payload bytes are available.
-  - fallback: inside `MessageService`.

-- Observer gating (must be explicit and tested):
-  - Enabled only when a development/simulator config flag is on.
-  - Disabled by default.
-  - When enabled:
+  Do not emit multiple wire-tap events for internal retries unless you include an explicit attempt counter.

+- Wire-tap event contract:
-    - emit a structured event with:
+  - When enabled, emit an `OutboundWireMessage` containing:
     - destination peer id
     - transport path used (direct vs relay)
+    - optional `request_correlation_id` (set only when the payload is an `InviteHandshakeResponse` and can be extracted without decrypting anything else)
+    - message type label (e.g., `InviteHandshakeResponse`, `EncryptedEnvelope`)
     - raw bytes payload (no logging)
-      - a safe-to-display summary string that contains no secrets (optional)
-  - When disabled:
+    - payload length

-    - emit nothing.
+- Security/UX constraints:
+  - The wire tap must not log payload bytes.
+  - The simulator UI must not assume payload bytes are safe to render.
+  - UI should display metadata only (type, correlation id when present, byte length, destination, path).

 - Simulator usage requirement:
-  - the simulator must be able to subscribe and treat outbound events as “wire traffic” to other simulated peers.
+  - The simulator must be able to subscribe and treat outbound events as “wire traffic” to other simulated peers.

 Required tests:

-- Unit test: observer disabled emits nothing.
+- Unit test: wire tap disabled emits nothing.
-- Unit test: observer enabled emits one event with correct payload bytes.
+- Unit test: wire tap enabled emits an event containing the expected payload bytes and destination peer id.

 ---